• Home

 Join me today

-I’m an independent yoga teacher offering classes at The Yoga Shala in Fairfield, CT (1961 Post Rd).
-I teach three nourishing classes each week in this beautiful space.
-Whether you’re brand new to yoga or have been practicing for years, my classes invite you to rest deeply in your body while also exploring safe, intentional movement and just enough intensity to get the heart flowing.
+I am an independent yoga teacher offering classes at The Yoga Shala in Fairfield, located at 1961 Post Road, and at Alyssa Romano Yoga in Shelton, at 132 Canal Street West on the second floor.
+Each week, I offer five nourishing classes in these beautiful, welcoming spaces.
+Whether you are brand new to yoga or have been practicing for years, my classes invite you to settle deeply into your body while exploring safe, intentional movement with just enough intensity to get the heart flowing.
+My teaching is rooted in over a decade of experience and was shaped by my training at Saraswati’s Yoga Joint in Norwalk, Connecticut.

 Nothing would honor me more than to hold space for you.